 If you followed every step of the media’s coverage of the situation, you likely experienced every emotion from shock, fear, disbelief, panic, outrage, and maybe, at times, even relief.

 Very early on, I decided NOT to feed into panic and fear by not following every new “discovery” the mainstream media proclaimed.
 One of the marketing coaches I listen to refers to the media as “weapons of mass distraction.”
 The media is a for-profit industry, driven by ratings.
 This self-service offers few if any, solutions.
 As the chaos and panic increase, so do their profit margins.

 Fact: Most of the time, we are powerless to change external situations that affect our lives.
 However, each one of us possesses the capability to change our response to any situation.
 Obstacles test our ability to overcome adversity.
 Obstacles give us opportunities to see more possibilities!

 When you turn off the negative influences, your focus shifts to more important things.

-- Family time – cooking together, playing outside, game nights, movie marathons, reading together.
+Family time – cooking together, playing outside, game nights, movie marathons, and reading together.

-- Investing in yourself – keep a gratitude journal, listening to motivational speakers, self-development, starting or working on your home-based business.
+Investing in yourself – keep a gratitude journal, listen to motivational speakers, self-development, and start or work on your home-based business.

 What path do you want to follow?
 What do you want your story to be?
 No matter what you choose, remember that you alone can make it a good one.